Legal-OS/fullstack-coding-exercise/README.md

 * You have to serve the data from the backend through a GraphQL or REST endpoint.
 * The endpoint(s) needs to be secured to only allow access with API Keys.
 It is ok to generate API keys manually.
 * You are free to choose the database solution which you think suits best.
-* The frontend interface has to be designed with React.
+* The frontend interface has to be implemented with React.
-* Typescript is enable on both backend and client, but you are not required to use it.
+* Typescript is enabled on both backend and frontend, but you are not required to use it.
-* Feel free to install/remove any libraries you feel you need.
+* Feel free to install/remove any libraries you feel as you need.
 * You do not need to make an authentication system (accounts etc).

 ## Setup

-To start the client & backend:
+To start the frontend & backend:

 1. `npm install`
 2. `npm start`

-This will start the client on port `3000` and the backend on port `3001`.
+This will start the frontend on port `3000` and the backend on port `3001`.

 You can also start each part seperately by running `npm start` in their respective folders.